MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

-﻿# Module 1: Exploring ASP.NET Core MVC
+# Module 1: Exploring ASP.NET Core MVC

 # Lab: Exploring ASP.NET Core MVC

 #### Scenario

 You are working as a junior developer at Adventure Works.
-You have been asked by a senior developer to investigate the possibility of creating a web-based ASP.NET Core MVC application for your organization's customers, similar to one that the senior developer has seen on the Internet.
+You have been asked by a senior developer to investigate the possibility of creating a web-based ASP.NET Core MVC application for your organization's customers, similar to the one that the senior developer has seen on the internet.
 Such an application will promote a community of cyclists who use Adventure Works equipment, and the community members will be able to share their experiences.
-This initiative is intended to increase the popularity of Adventure Works Cycles, and thereby to increase sales.
+This initiative is intended to increase the popularity of Adventure Works Cycles, and thereby to increase their sales.
 You have been asked to begin the planning of the application.
 You have also been asked to examine programming models available to ASP.NET Core developers.
-To do this, you need to create basic web applications written with three different models: Razor Pages , Web API , and MVC.
+To do this, you need to create basic web applications using three different models: Razor Pages, Web API, and MVC.

 #### Objectives

 After completing this lab, you will be able to:

-- Describe and compare the three programming models —Razor Pages, Web API, and MVC.
+- Describe and compare the three programming models — Razor Pages, Web API, and MVC.
-- Describe the structure of each web application developed in the three programming models —Razor Pages , Web API , and MVC.
+- Describe the structure of each web application developed in the three programming models — Razor Pages, Web API, and MVC.
 - Select an appropriate programming model for a given set of web application requirements.

 #### Lab Setup